Akash-Vijay/Linux-Essentials/README.md

 Terminal Code  | Functionality
 ------------- | -------------
-grep   |  Searches for patterns in a file
+grep   |  Search for patterns in a file

 <br>